-As of September 15, there have been 360 fatal and 1,354 non-fatal shootings in Philadelphia.
-This represents a 5% increase year-to-date in gun violence compared to 2021, which was the city’s deadliest year in at least half a century.
+In 2022, there were 1,791 nonfatal and 472 fatal shooting victims in Philadelphia.
 Beyond the physical and mental consequences for victims and survivors, firearm violence has a significant impact on the surrounding communities that bear witness to these incidents.
-Only 21% of shootings in 2022 have an associated court case, suggesting that the criminal justice system, which has limited ability to address the root causes of gun violence, offers an insufficient remedy to this crisis.
+Only 24% of shootings in 2022 had an associated court case, suggesting that the criminal justice system, which has limited ability to address the root causes of gun violence, offers an insufficient remedy to this crisis.
 Fortunately, many other key stakeholders—such as public health practitioners, community organizers, advocates, media, foundations, and concerned citizens—are committed to addressing Philadelphia’s gun violence crisis through a multidisciplinary lens.

 Over the last several years, the Stoneleigh Foundation has built a growing portfolio of investments focused on gun violence, including: